Lab 2: Using the Afero Profile Editor

 - Select LED under the Attribute drop-down.

 - The Default Label is a text description that is shown above the UI Control in the app to describe what the control does.
 Call this one My LED or whatever you like, so you can identify where it shows up in the mobile app.

 - Select the Primary Operation checkbox.
 This checkbox is used in the mobile UI to indicate that the device is performing its defined task.
 When the profile’s “primary operation” is running, the device’s icon will turn orange so you can easily tell the device is doing something.

 The Value Options section allows you to map attribute values to meaningful descriptions of the values.
 For example, the GPIO pin attached to our LED only has two states: 1 (on) and 0 (off).
-In general, If we don’t put anything in the Value Options for a control, the “raw” attribute value will be displayed, which may not be intuitive to the mobile user. to define the states of the switch.
+In general, If we don’t put anything in the Value Options for a control, the “raw” attribute value will be displayed, which may not be intuitive to the mobile user.

 Running State is used with Primary Operation to indicate when the device is actively performing its main task.